 Text suggestion

 The touch keyboard includes several features to improve typing speed and accuracy.
-Windows seamlessly forgives inaccurate key presses and mistyped words automatically and corrects them without any required interaction by the user.
-To maximize typing efficiency, Windows also suggests words as users type, allowing users to choose suggested words with one tap instead of typing the remaining letters.
+Windows forgives inaccurate keystrokes and mistyped words automatically and corrects them without any required interaction by the user.
+For efficiency, Windows also suggests words as users type, allowing them to choose suggested words with one tap instead of typing the remaining letters.

 Rearranging tiles

 On the Start screen, users can rearrange tiles and groups by sliding a tile or group up or down.
-Users can also resize tiles or uninstall an app or tile by selecting the item on the Start screen and opening the app bar.
+Users can resize tiles or uninstall an app or tile by selecting the item on the Start screen and opening the app bar.
 Users can also reset all of the tiles to their default state in the Settings charm.
-For desktop apps, there are additional contextual actions in the app bar, including Run as Admin, Pin to Taskbar, and Properties and Manage (for the Computer tile only).
+For desktop apps, there are additional contextual actions in the app bar, including Run as Admin; Pin to Taskbar; and Properties and Manage (both for the Computer tile only).

 Users can also use two hands to select a tile, pan the Start screen, and then slide the tile into a new group.